Erikvl87/com.tuya2/docs/device-request.md

 ## Device details

-Please provide us with some information about the device, e.g. the manufacture's website.
+Please provide us with some information about the device, e.g. the manufacturer's website.

 ## Device specification

 We will need some information about your device.
-To retrieve, please:
+To retrieve this, please:

   - Make sure you have the latest version of the Tuya Homey App installed
   - Open https://my.homey.app using a laptop/desktop